CORDEX-be2/ValEnsPy/docs/contribution_pages/CONTRIBUTING_VSC.md

 On the VSC Miniconda can be used instead of Anaconda.
 To install Miniconda on the VSC, follow the instructions on the [VSC website](https://docs.vscentrum.be/software/python_package_management.html#install-miniconda).
+NOTE!
+Their documentation recommends installing conda on $VSC_DATA but this is very slow, therefore, do the install on the project scratch.

-To test if Miniconda is installed correctly, the following command should provide the path to the conda executable ($VSC_data/miniconda3/bin/conda):
+To test if Miniconda is installed correctly, the following command should provide the path to the conda executable (......./miniconda3/bin/conda):
 ```bash
 which conda
 ```